caltechlibrary/foliage/docs/README.md

 python3 -m pip install sphinx-autobuild
 ```

-After that, rebuilding the docs is simply a matter of running `make html` in the current directory:
+After that, rebuilding the docs should be simply a matter of running `make html` in the current directory:

 ```sh
 make html